IBM/banking-risk-mitigation-nlu-studio/README.md

 This code pattern is a data science driven solution that uses machine learning to build a knowledge graph of the client associations network and related events from data available as open source and performs multidimensional correlation on these to gain insights.

 Suppose, there is an investor who wants advice on which customer to invest in or even to understand an existing client’s situation.
 This application provides real-time trending information pertaining to an organization, from popular news sites, extracts the clients affected by it with the help of [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding).
-This is achieved with the help of the following code pattern:
+It is achieved with the help of the following code pattern:
 * [Augmented Classification of text with Watson Natural Language Understanding and IBM Data Science experience](https://developer.ibm.com/code/patterns/extend-watson-text-classification)

 The information extracted is in compliance with the most important events impacting any organization.